 Model configuration and verification methodology

 The WRF v.
-3.1 mesoscale meteorology model is a fully compressible, nonhydrostatic model with an Eulerian mass dynamical core [Skamarock et al. 2008].
+3.1 mesoscale meteorology model is a fully compressible, non-hydrostatic model with an Eulerian mass dynamical core [Skamarock et al. 2008].
 Two dynamical cores are available: the Advanced Research WRF (ARW) core, developed and supported by NCAR, and the Nonhydrostatic Mesoscale Model (NMM) core, whose development is centered at NCEP’s Environmental Modeling Center (EMC) and support is provided by NCAR’s Development Testbed Center (DTC).
 The WRF-NMM is designed to be a real-time forecast model so physics schemes are preset.
 WRF-ARW (hereinafter WRF) was chosen because it includes multiple physics options for turbulence/diffusion, radiation (long and shortwave), land surface, surface layer, planetary boundary layer, cumulus, and microphysics.

 Time integration is performed with a 3rd-order Runge-Kutta scheme.
 WRF has split time integration, which uses smaller time steps used for fast processes like sound waves or gravity waves.
 WRF was designed to conserve mass, momentum, entropy, and scalars using flux form prognostic equations.